DETECTIVE JAY HALSTEAD

-Played by Jesse Lee Soffer
+Played By Jesse Lee Soffer

-Within months, Soffer landed a major contract role on the daytime drama "As the World Turns."
-His portrayal of troubled youth Will Munson earned him three consecutive Daytime Emmy nominations for Outstanding Younger Actor in a Drama Series in 2006, 2007 and 2008, as well as a Soap Opera Digest Award nomination for Outstanding Younger Lead Actor in 2005.
+After four months on the show, Soffer decided to focus on his studies and put himself through The Gunnery boarding school in Connecticut.
+Upon graduation, Soffer realized that he still yearned to act and quickly landed a major contract role on the CBS daytime drama "As the World Turns."
+His portrayal of troubled youth Will Munson earned him three consecutive Daytime Emmy nominations for Outstanding Younger Actor in a Drama Series in 2006-08, as well as a Soap Opera Digest Award nomination for Outstanding Younger Lead Actor.

 Soffer made his return to the big screen in Davis Guggenheim's independent film "Gracie," playing the son of Elisabeth Shue and Dermot Mulroney, and also appeared in the film "In Time."
 On primetime television, Soffer had a co-starring role in the Fox series "The Mob Doctor" and had guest roles in series including "CSI: Miami," "The Mentalist" and "Rizzoli & Isles."